khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 A cell’s width and height will change according to its content.

+It is possible to hyphenate the text inside table cells, but note that hyphening is language-sensitive.
+Its ability to find break opportunities depends on the language, defined in the lang attribute of a parent element and support depends on the specific browser.

+#### Truncation

+To fit a long string of text into a table cell, you can shorten the text with an ellipsis (“...”) to show exactly where the text is truncated.
+The truncated text should display a tooltip on hover with the full text in it.
+[See tooltips guidelines](https://design.gitlab.com/components/tooltips)

+#### Empty values

+If a cell is empty or unavailable, keep the cell empty to reduce noise and help with legibility.

 ### Columns

 Avoid making all the columns an even width.
 The table columns should be sized according to the data they contain.
 Columns of small content should be narrow, while columns of paragraphs should be relatively wide.
 Allow the browser to lay out the tables according to the viewport size.